 - More heavily discounted: Has been around for much longer (launched in October 2009).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D comes out slightly ahead of the D3S (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D and the Nikon D3S place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 6D and the D3S in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.